Unvanquished/gameplay/README.md

 you but please make it clear that these are your feelings and refrain from including any proposals or ideas in such an issue.

-Unlike `Problems`, `Experience` are only for documentation purpose and not answered with solution proposals but it can help developers and players to come up with or agree with opinions about the current state of the game.
+Unlike `Problems`, `Experience` issues are only for documentation purpose and not answered with solution proposals but it can help developers and players to come up with or agree with opinions about the current state of the game.

 `Experience` issues are closed 90 days after last activity.